ACM Certificate Characteristics

 The validity period for ACM Certificates is currently 13 months.

-ACM managed renewal and deployment manages the process of renewing ACM Certificates and provisioning the certificates after they are renewed.
+ACM manages the process of renewing ACM Certificates and provisioning the certificates after they are renewed.
 Automatic renewal can help you avoid downtime due to misconfigured, revoked, or expired certificates.
 For more information, see Managed Renewal.

-ACM Certificates are trusted by all major browsers including Google Chrome, Microsoft Internet Explorer, Mozilla Firefox, and Apple Safari.
+ACM Certificates are trusted by all major browsers including Google Chrome, Microsoft Internet Explorer and Microsoft Edge, Mozilla Firefox, and Apple Safari.
 Browsers that trust ACM Certificates display a lock icon in their status bar or address bar when connected by SSL/TLS to sites that use ACM Certificates.
 ACM Certificates are also trusted by Java.

 www.example.com, you can also add the name

 www.example.netif customers can reach your site by using either name.
 This is also true of bare domains (also known as the zone apex or naked domains).
 That is, you can request an ACM Certificate for www.example.com and add the name example.com.
 For more information, see Request a Certificate.